-Once you've established commonality with a prospect, reinforce it in your closing line.
+Once you've established commonality with a prospect, you can reinforce it in your closing line.

 Alternatively, if you're reaching out for the first time, adapt this line to: "Looking forward to the chance to talk to a fellow [book-lover, rock-climber, Cincinnati native, etc.]"

 This line is another great option for strengthening your connection with a prospect and helps develop a rapport over a shared experience.

-Has the prospect mentioned -- either directly to you, or on social media -- that they're really into a particular pastime?
+Has the prospect mentioned — directly to you or on social media — that they're really into a particular pastime?
 If so, use this sign-off.
-It's cheerier than a robotic “Sincerely" or "Thank you."
+It's cheerier than a "Sincerely" or "Thank you."

-If you started your email by acknowledging a trigger event, mentioning it again in your sign-off will subconsciously remind the prospect things are changing for their company -- so they might consider changing up their vendors, too.
+If you started your email by acknowledging a trigger event, mention it again in your sign-off to remind the prospect that things are changing for their company — so they might consider changing up their vendors, too.

-This line is a little more familiar, so save it for prospects with whom you’ve got a strong rapport.
+This line is a little more familiar, but you can use it with prospects you have a strong rapport with.

-Referencing something on your prospect’s calendar is a great way to show you’ve been listening.
-This sign-off can also be used with a buyer you haven’t spoken with before if you saw them mention an event on social media or determined their attendance through another form of pre-connect research.
+You can also use this sign-off with buyers you haven’t spoken with yet if you’ve seen them mention an event on social media or determined their attendance through buyer research.

 Use this variation when the other person is actually participating in the event (speaking, hosting, etc.)

-Hopefully, you uncovered and handled your prospect’s objections during your exploratory meeting.
-But if they do have doubts or questions, you can use your sign-off to let them know you’re on hand to answer them.
+You likely uncovered and handled prospects' objections during your exploratory meeting.
+But, if they have doubts or questions, you can use your sign-off to let them know you’re on hand to answer them.

-Use this cheery closing line when you don't know the prospect too well (and don't want to put them off with something more familiar).
+Use this cheery closing line when you don't know the prospect well (and don't want to put them off with something too familiar).

-As the week goes on, everyone starts looking forward to the weekend.
-(As a bonus, using “we” subconsciously makes the prospect feel like you’re on the same team.)
+As the week goes on, everyone looks forward to the weekend.
+As a bonus, using “we” shows the prospect that you’re on the same team.

 If you want to have a little fun with the generic “Hope your week is going well," use "swimmingly" or another underused adverb instead.

-Simply swapping "splendid" for the traditional "good" or "great" makes this closing line memorable.
+Alternatively, swap “splendid” for “good” or “great” to make those closing lines memorable.